 We collaborate with our suppliers in many ways.
 Through our Responsible Supplier Program, we work with our first-tier suppliers as they seek to respect rights in their workplaces, in alignment with our Supplier Code of Conduct.
 We want to work with partners who share our principles-based approach to business.
 Our Code lays out our human rights expectations of our first-tier suppliers.

 We engage with suppliers on sourcing beef, palm oil, paper and board, and soy in compliance with our Deforestation Policy.
 And we also partner with them on other raw materials, for example in the cocoa, coffee, fish, rice, mint and tea supply chains.
-Working in partnership with our suppliers in order to have best-in-class capabilities, sustainable practices and innovation across the value chain is of vital importance to them and to us.
+Working in partnership with our suppliers to have best-in-class capabilities, sustainable practices and innovation across the value chain is of vital importance to them and to us.
 Read an example of how we’re working with partners to source sustainable palm oil.

 Having open and honest communication with government officials and regulators is an important part of growing our business and creating mutual benefits everywhere we operate.
 Whenever we interact with government officials or regulators in advocating for parts of our business, we follow local and federal regulations.
 Examples of some of our advocacy work include:

 We want the communities, people and pets we work with to thrive and grow alongside us — sustainably moving toward the future, together.
 Some of our community engagement programs include health and wellness and environmental initiatives that focus on areas that make sense for our business, creating mutual benefits for everyone involved.
 Our most successful programs involve partnering with communities to understand and meet their needs, often through the Mars Volunteer Program and through our Better Cities for Pets™ program.